terpdoctor/TERP_CAT/README.md

 # TERP_CAT
-a repository of information on OP_CAT compiled by Terp and Team
+a repository of information on OP_CAT compiled by Terp and @4 @Fevra @Wacy

 The Bitcoin Improvement Protocol (BIP) OP_CHECKTEMPLATEVERIFY (CTV) is a proposal that aims to enhance Bitcoin's scripting capabilities.
 It introduces a new opcode, OP_CHECKTEMPLATEVERIFY, which is designed to enable more complex smart contracts while maintaining security.
 The primary focus is on improving the efficiency and flexibility of Bitcoin's scripting language.